TLeafWolf/C-_Group_Project/README.md

 One class is for taking orders (done By Teresa)

-Class to return/display order information (done by Ashton?)
+Class to return/display order information (done by Ashton)

 ## Implementing a modular approach by using functions (10 points).